 Bristol Schools Arts Fund

 For more than a decade central government has made cuts to school funding across the UK.
 Research shows that more than 80% of schools will have less funding per pupil in real terms in 2020 than they did in 2015.
 Many don’t have a budget to cover art basic materials its students.
+Children are having to submit coursework on A4 photocopy paper and create their paintings using powder paint alone!
 The BBC says that creative arts subjects are also being cut back in many secondary schools in England.

-Initiated and funded by Bristol-based artist Luke Jerram, he is offering funding to fine arts departments of state secondary schools in Bristol.
-He believes that good quality art education should be accessible to everyone, not just those who choose to send their children to fee paying schools.
+Initiated and funded by Bristol-based artist Luke Jerram, he is offering this funding to fine arts departments of state secondary schools in Bristol.
+He believes that good quality art education should be accessible to everyone.
 Arts provision should also be seen as a core subject as they are important for developing skills of creativity, collaboration, self expression and more widely for our economy, which needs creative people who are able to problem solve, think independently and think ‘out of the box’.
 School arts education should be properly funded by the state, not through private donations like this!